erickfmm/ANMetaL/README.md

 #### Metaheuristic Visualization and Animation

-ANMetaL includes a powerful visualization tool (`test/mh_graph_each_it.py`) that creates animated visualizations of metaheuristic optimization processes:
+ANMetaL includes a powerful visualization tool (`anmetal mh_graph_each_it`) that creates animated visualizations of metaheuristic optimization processes:

 **Features:**
 - **2D and 3D Plotting**: Visualize population movement in 2D space or 3D with fitness as Z-axis